bensheldon/good_job/README.md

 Jobs will be automatically retried if the process is interrupted while performing a job, for example as the result of a `SIGKILL` or power failure.

 If you need more control over interrupt-caused retries, include the `GoodJob::ActiveJobExtensions::InterruptErrors` extension in your job class.
-When an interrupted job is retried, the extension will raise a `GoodJob::InterruptError` exception within the job, which allows you to use ActiveJob's `retry_on` and `discard_on` to control the behavior of the job.
+When an interrupted job is retried, the extension will raise a `GoodJob::InterruptError` exception within the job, which allows you to use Active Job's `retry_on` and `discard_on` to control the behavior of the job.

 ```ruby
 class MyJob < ApplicationJob